 Document Storage opens the document storage location of the connected NiceLabel Control Center.
-If document versioning is enabled for this location, additional tab opens.
-The Document Storage tab allows you to manage your copy of the stored configuration file.
+The Document Storage option allows you to manage your copy of the stored configuration file.

 Recent Files field lists the latest configuration files that have been edited.
 Click any of them to open the file.